 fleiss.kappa.dist can accept input data in the form of a matrix or in the form of a data frame as long as the input data supplied can be interpreted as a matrix.
 To do the weighted analysis, you may create your own weight matrix, or use one of the many existing weight-generating functions in the weights.ge.r script.
-Each weight function takes a single mandatory parameter, which is a vector containing all categories used in the study.
+Each weight function takes single mandatory parameter, which is a vector containing all categories used in the study.
 The weight functions always sort all numeric-type category vectors in ascending order.
-Consequently, the weighted coefficients are computed properly only if column positions in the input dataset match those of the corresponding categories in the sorted category vector.
+Consequently, the weighted coefficients are computed properly only if columns and rows in the input dataset are ordered the same way.
 For alphanumeric-type category vectors, they are assumed to already be ranked following an order that is meaningful to the researcher.